openstack-attic/identity-api/v3/src/markdown/identity-api-v3.md

         }
     }

-*New in 3.3*: `GET /v3/` will return a JSON Home response if the `Accept` header indicates that the client wants an `application/json-home` response.
+*New in version 3.3*: `GET /v3/` will return a JSON Home response if the `Accept` header indicates that the client wants an `application/json-home` response.
 Note that the client must check the `Content-Type` in the response because older servers will return a normal JSON response rather than the JSON Home response.
-See http://tools.ietf.org/html/draft-nottingham-json-home-03 for a description of the JSON Home document format.
+See the [JSON Home spec](http://tools.ietf.org/html/draft-nottingham-json-home-03) for a description of the JSON Home document format.

 The JSON Home document returned includes all the core components and also the resources for the enabled extensions.
 Resources for disabled extensions aren't